noiseprotocol/noise_sig_spec/noise_sig.md

 The `"sig"` pattern modifier replaces all `"se"` and `"es"` tokens with `"sig"` tokens.
 When the `"sig"` modifier is used, the DH name section must contain a signature algorithm name (along with other algorithm names, separated by plus signs).

 The `"sig"` token has a number appended to indicate the index of the public-key algorithm name it refers to, and the `"s"` tokens have the same number appended.
 For example, if the Noise pattern name is `"XXsig"` then `"s1"` and `"sig1"` tokens will be used, and the Noise public-key algorithm name section will be something like `"448_Ed25519"`.
-If the Noise pattern name is `"XXhfs_sig"` then algorithm 1 is used for hybrid-forward secrecy, so `"s2"` and `"sig2"` tokens will be used, and the Noise pattern name will be something like `"448_NewHope_Ed25519"`.
+If the Noise pattern name is `"XXhfs+sig"` then algorithm 1 is used for hybrid-forward secrecy, so `"s2"` and `"sig2"` tokens will be used, and the Noise pattern name will be something like `"448_NewHope_Ed25519"`.

 The `"sig"` modifier can only be used with patterns where `"se"` is not sent by the responder and `"es"` is not sent by the initiator, and `"ss"` does not appear.
 Attempting to apply it other patterns is invalid.